 Depending on the size of your company, it can be cost-prohibitive to implement, operate, and maintain an ERP system over time.

-On-premise ERP systems require the support of your IT team and have associated infrastructure costs.
-These charges can quickly add up, becoming even harder to navigate as your company evolves and expands.
+On-premise ERP solutions require the support of your IT team and have associated infrastructure costs.
+These expenses can quickly add up, becoming even harder to navigate as your company evolves and expands.

 A cloud model can have lower upfront costs, but these costs accumulate over time as you’re paying an ongoing subscription fee.